If you are trying to fundraise without an annual fundraising plan, you are trying to bake a pie with a lot of ingredients but no recipe.

 - What’s working?

-- What’s NOT working?
+- What’s not working?

 The Bottom Line

-Your annual fundraising plan is a critical tool in helping you reach your annual fundraising goals.
-Get it done and in writing so it’s easier to share and monitor.
+Your annual fundraising plan is critical in reaching your fundraising goals.
+Take the time to get it done and put it in writing!